yunwi5/music-library/README.md

 This repository contains an implementation of the domain model from Assignment 1.
 It contains unit tests on domain models which can be run through pytest.

 ### Content from Assignment 2
-This branch contains MVP features for a music library application such as browsing tracks with pagination, searching tracks based on artists, albums and genres, authentication (login & register), and reviews on tracks.
+This branch contains MVP features for a music library application such as authentication (login & register), browsing tracks with pagination, searching tracks based on artists, albums and genres, browsing albums with pagination, and reviews on tracks.

 It contains unit tests, integration tests and e2e tests that will test domain models, memory repository methods, services, and a web app as a whole through pytest.
 The tests are located in `/tests` directory.